Slack setup

 - ViksaAI project with agents deployed via builder-service

-- Platform permission: chat → all (required to open Volt in the dashboard)
+- Platform permission: volt → update to connect channels in the dashboard

 - 1